 Address: 1325 Coast Blvd, La Jolla, CA 92037

 The historic landmark has been a for-profit endeavor since the construction of the tunnel.
-The price to visit the Sunny Jim’s Sea Cave from land has increased significantly over the years.
+The price tag for a visit to the Sunny Jim’s Sea Cave from land has increased significantly over the years.

 While the first visitors paid just about $0.50, a visit to the cave costs $10 per adult and $6 per child (17 and younger) now.
 The price has doubled since the time we descended into the Sunny Jim’s Cave just a few years ago.

 The Cave Store is open daily, from 9:00 am until 5:00 pm.
 Self-guided tours through the tunnel are available from 9:00 am until 4:30 pm.